Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 Recipe from my wife's Mexican heritage that I've adopted and been working on for some years.
 We call it a healing soup.

+This recipe makes about 2 gallons of soup, adjust as necessary.

 ### Requires

 **Hardware**